dan2-ux/2_pi_5_2_can_bus_fd_neo_pixel/README.md

 dtoverlay=mcp251xfd,spi0-1,oscillator=40000000,interrupt=24
 </pre>

-Reboot the computer, when done to save the changes
+Reboot the computer, when done, to save the changes

 ### Step 3:
 Execute the code below in both pi 5